Carolinas

-The Carolinas are the U.S. states of North Carolina and South Carolina, considered collectively.
+The Carolinas (informally, Carolina) are the U.S. states of North Carolina and South Carolina considered together as a historical or cultural entity.
 They are bordered by Virginia to the north, Tennessee to the west, and Georgia to the southwest.
 The Atlantic Ocean is to the east.

-Combining North Carolina's population of 10,439,388 and South Carolina's of 5,118,425, the Carolinas have a collective population of 15,557,813 as of 2020.
-If the Carolinas were a single state of the United States, it would be the fifth-most populous state, behind California, Texas, Florida, and New York.
+The Carolinas originally formed the British Province of Carolina during America's early colonial period, from 1663 until they were declared two separate royal colonies in 1729.
+The land had previously been a part of the Colony and Dominion of Virginia, from 1609 to 1663.
+The province was named Carolina to honor King Charles I of England.
+Carolina is a feminine form of the Latin word Carolus, meaning "Charles".

-The Carolinas were known as the Province of Carolina during America's early colonial period, from 1663 to 1710.
-Prior to that, the land was considered part of the Colony and Dominion of Virginia, from 1609 to 1663.
-The province, named Carolina to honor King Charles I of England, was divided into two royal colonies in 1729, although the actual date is the subject of debate.
+Combining the state of North Carolina's 2020 population of 10,439,388 and South Carolina's population of 5,118,425, the Carolinas have a total of 15,557,813 residents.
+If the Carolinas were a single state of the United States, it would be the fifth-most populous, behind California, Texas, Florida, and New York.